enhanced-primate/blaze-keys/README.md

 ### blaze-keys: end
 ```

 Then open a new shell.
+You may need to use a new terminal tab to ensure it doesn't inherit the environment from the first shell.

 ---